Irina Slutskaya: 1998–99 to 2001–02 seasons

 Slutskaya's next event was the 2002 Winter Olympics in Salt Lake City.
-Kwan and Slutskaya were ranked first and second in the short program, with Cohen and Hughes placing third and fourth, respectively.
-After Kwan finished below Hughes in the overall standings, Slutskaya had to place first in the free skating in order to win gold but Hughes won the free skating in a 5–4 decision.
-Hughes performed seven triples and two triple-triple combinations, while Slutskaya did not attempt any triple-triples and had rough landings on two jumps.
-Russia, still somewhat aggrieved about the outcome of an earlier dispute over the pairs competition, filed a complaint against the result, but it was rejected shortly.
-Slutskaya's silver was the second medal for a Russian competitor in an Olympic ladies' figure skating event (Kira Ivanova took bronze at the 1984 Olympics).
-Later, Russian businessman and politician Anton Bakov awarded Irina a "consolation" custom gold medal completely made of 700 grams of gold.
+Kwan and Slutskaya were ranked first and second in the short program, with Cohen and Hughes placing third and fourth respectively.
+After Kwan finished below Hughes in the overall standings, Slutskaya would have had to place first in the free skating in order to win gold.
+Ultimately, Hughes won the free skating in a 5–4 decision.
+She performed seven triples and two triple-triple combinations, while Slutskaya did not attempt any triple-triples and had rough landings on two jumps.
+Russia, still somewhat aggrieved about the outcome of an earlier dispute over the pairs competition, filed a complaint against the result, but it was rejected quickly.
+Slutskaya's silver was the second medal for a Russian competitor in an Olympic women's figure skating event (Kira Ivanova took bronze at the 1984 Olympics).
+Later, Russian businessman and politician Anton Bakov awarded Irina a "consolation" custom gold medal made of 700 grams of gold.

 The next month, Slutskaya won the 2002 World title in Nagano.
-Ranked first in both the qualifying round and the short program, followed by Fumie Suguri and Michelle Kwan, in theory Slutskaya could place second to Kwan in the free skating and still win the title but she won a majority of the judges' votes in the segment.
-It was her first world title.
+She ranked first in both the qualifying round and the short program, followed by Fumie Suguri and Michelle Kwan.
+She won a majority of the judges' votes in the free skating segment as well.
+This was her first world title.